galeksi/bikeapp/README.md

 - lodash: Nice toolset for arrays and collections
 - mongoose: For DB queries and Database schemas
 - multer: To upload csv file locally
+- moment: To validate dates
+- is-valid-coordinates: To validate coordinates

 Frontend:

 - React: Obvious choice with Node Backend
 - Apollo client: Tho query Apollo server
 - Tailwind css: Nice and more flexible alternative to Bootstrap or MaterialUI
+- Cypress: For E2E Testing
 - Google maps api: To show stations and details on map
 - Several packages for filtering and viewing: react-datepicker, react-paginate, react-select

+## ToDo

+Unfortunately testing ist not complete.
+The dataupload API and the GraphQL API should be tested in addition to E2E tests.
+Due to problems with supertest and running the needed serverobject the tests are not written yet.
+The testfile dataupload_api.test.js exists already but the initial test fails.